Preparing for a Smooth Recovery From Plastic Surgery

 It is also a good idea to start preparing your home for post-surgery.
 Make sure the space is comfortable and fully equipped with everything you will need during recovery (think: Netflix, good books, and easy access to the restroom)!
 Prior to the surgery, here are a few steps you can take to make your recovery more comfortable:

 - Special Pillows: Believe it or not, there are pillows specially made for different procedure types.
-For example, elevation pillows are recommended for rhinoplasty and other facial surgeries and moulded pillows are available for Brazilian Butt Lift.
+For example, elevation pillows are recommended for rhinoplasties and other facial surgeries and molded pillows are available for a Brazilian Butt Lift.

-- Scar Gel and Silicone Strips/Sheets: If you doctor has recommended it, stock up on scar gel and/or silicone strips/sheets to minimize scarring.
+- Scar Gel and Silicone Strips/Sheets: If your doctor has recommended it, stock up on scar gel and/or silicone strips/sheets to minimize scarring.

 - Meal Plan: If you plan to prepare your own food, consider investing in a juicer, blender, and/or slow cooker to make food preparation easier.
 On the other hand, if you would prefer not to cook during your recovery, you can research food delivery options.
 Regardless of what you decide, remember to make sure that the food complies with your dietary requirements.

 In the months after surgery, it is a great idea to use the preoperative clean eating habits to kick-start a healthier lifestyle.
-Dr. Buford said, "many patients return long after they have healed and tell me that they have adopted many of the nutritional strategies discussed before their procedure."
-Good skincare is important to minimize scarring, you may even consider consulting a dermatologist to ensure your skincare routine is adapted to your post-surgery skin.
+"Many patients return long after they have healed and tell me that they have adopted many of the nutritional strategies discussed before their procedure," Dr. Buford says.
+Good skincare is important to minimize scarring.
+You may even consider consulting a dermatologist to ensure your skincare routine is adapted to your post-surgery skin.
 And remember that it is possible that you may have occasional days when you feel tired again for a little while after surgery, this is normal and should pass with time as your body recovers.